 How many times have you thought to yourself that, I’m going to be a better player?

 I will not play every hand.
 Wondered how the guy across the table always wins.
 Well, you can be that winning player too.
-Here are10 tips and tricks to make that winning player sweat while you take his stack the next time.
+Here are the top 10 poker tips and tricks to make that winning player sweat while you take his stack the next time.